Tarmo Linnumäe

 Tarmo Linnumäe (born 11 November 1971) is an Estonian retired footballer who played as a midfielder.

-International career
+Career

 He obtained a total number of 29 caps for the Estonia national football team, scoring no goals.
 He earned his first official cap on 3 June 1992, when Estonia played Slovenia in a friendly match.
 Linnumäe also played as a professional in Sweden and Finland.